 How do you measure a country brand?
 A question asked by one of our readers recently, and which we put to our panel of place branding specialists.
 Here’s what they said.
-If you have a question about place branding, you can put it to the panel here – or use our Information Scout service for a quicker answer.

 The million-dollar question.